ericann/TriggerManagement/README.md

 # TriggerManagement
->For triggers management in force.com/salesforce
+>For triggers management in force.com/salesforce.

 #### Version
 v1.0.0

 #### Resolve
-Resovle the triggers execute order that
+Resovle the triggers execute order.

 #### How to use
 - You have to install or copy the TriggerManagement.cls to your org;